phoenix Zoo TRAIL CARDS

 Males have mantle of long hair and pink face and rump

 Very complex social structure - OMU (one male unit).
-OMU is made up of 2-23 animals.
+OMU is made up of one male and 1-9 females.
 Two or three OMUs come together to form clans.
 Two or three clans form a band.
 Several bands form troops.
 There can be as many as 200 in a troop sleeping together on a cliffside.

 Diurnal